 Cons

 - You’re not always going to understand every concept from the get-go.
-I’ve found that when I’m being asked to write some code, but I don’t have a clue how to write it, this method can get very frustrating.
+When you’re being asked to write some code, but you don’t have a clue how to write it, this method can get very frustrating.

 3. Video Tutorials